Wade Barrett: Personal life

-Bennett was granted an American green card in November 2014, before acquiring American citizenship in January 2021.
-He is an avid supporter of his hometown football team Preston North End FC.
+Bennett was granted an American green card in 2014, and became an American citizen in 2021.
+He supports his hometown football team Preston North End FC.
+In his spare time, he plays the guitar.

-Bennett was formerly in a relationship with American wrestler Alicia Fox, with whom he remained friends after they broke up.
+Bennett was in a relationship with American wrestler Victoria Crawford, better known as Alicia Fox, in the mid-2010s, and they remained friends after breaking up.